 - Making use of the kitchen refrigerator instead of purchasing personal mini fridges

 Composting services are available to all students in the dining hall and college-owned houses.
-All plant based food and napkins from SAGA can be composted.
+All plant based food and napkins from the Dining Hall can be composted.
 Meat, eggs, and dairy based products should not be put in the compost bin.
-Compost from SAGA and the College Houses is picked up by student workers and taken to Miller Farm on a regular basis.
+Compost from the Dining Hall and the College Houses is picked up by student workers and taken to Miller Farm on a regular basis.
 Composting can also be arranged for campus events.
 Contact the Assistant Director of Sustainability to make arrangements.

 Dining Services at Earlham

 Metz Culinary Management, is a partner in sustainability through initiatives such as supporting composting efforts in the dining hall, working to increase local and sustainable food purchasing by building a local foods network, recycling used cooking oil for biodiesel, and several energy efficiency updates in the kitchen equipment.
 Dining services continues to offer ample vegan and vegetarian options for student dining, and will hire a coordinator to increase sustainability efforts.
 A new student chapter of the Food Recovery Network (a national organization) was established last year.
 Metz cooperates with the student chapter by saving any excess food that has not been out on a line and freezing it for weekly donations to a local food pantry, the Circle U Help Center.

 Striving to be Green

 Earlham College is endeavoring to enhance the greening of buildings by increasing the use of technologies to minimize the consumption or discarding of resources.
 From a simple initiative like installing recycling centers and locations in each building to complex energy management systems, Earlham is striving to green our environment.
 Some other initiatives are:

 - Develop, use, and/or purchase clean and renewable energy

 - Constructing all new buildings to meet LEED standards